macCesar/purgeTSS/docs/configuring-guide.md

 }
 ```

-You can of course override some parts of the default theme and extend other parts of the default theme within the same configuration:
+You can of course override some parts of the default theme and extend others within the same configuration:

 ```javascript
 // ./purgetss/config.js